 In Colorado, notaries are also authorized to take written testimony in the form of an affidavit or deposition.
 The procedure for taking a deposition will require additional knowledge, skills, and training, or the services of a court reporter.

-Audio and Video Recording
+Audio and Video Recording of Witness Testimony

-Some notaries become legal videographers and take testimony by video camera recorder or by digital voice recorder (DVR).
+Some notaries become legal videographers and take witness testimony by video camera recorder or by digital voice recorder (DVR).
 The recorded audio testimony is then transcribed to text.
 Then the witness reads the written transcription to confirm it is correct and signs it as a sworn statement before a notary.

 Video recordings provide additional information by allowing observation of the body language, facial expressions and non-verbal communication of the witness.
 The videographer should be skilled in video equipment setup, operation, video formats, lighting, backgrounds, and proper use and positioning of microphones.